spread the word

 where your donation goes

 Membership fees for families who couldn’t otherwise afford to attend our center.
-CLC is founded on a mission to help all local kids who want or need a different learning experience than is offered in conventional schools.
+CLC was founded with a goal to help all local teenagers who want or need a different learning experience than is offered in conventional schools.

 Resources and learning experiences that improve the opportunities for our members.
-Technical supplies, office supplies and supplies for classes such as art, cooking, makerspace and more, as well as trips and space improvements that allow us to provide the fullest learning experience we can for our members.
+Technical supplies, office supplies and supplies for a wide range of classes, as well as trips and space improvements that allow us to provide the fullest learning experience we can for our members.

 Equipment and Supplies Donation Wish list